 Rahne Alexander is a multimedia artist, producer, musician, and performer.
 Her video art has been screened in galleries and festivals across the country, and she is an alumna of the Experimental Television Center.
-Queer Interiors, a year-long collaborative multimedia installation was commissioned by the Baltimore Museum of Art in 2016 and will be on display through August 2017.
+Queer Interiors, a year-long collaborative multimedia installation was commissioned by the Baltimore Museum of Art in 2016.
 A component of this installation,The Baltimore LGBTQI+ Home Movie Quilt, was awarded a Saul Zaentz Innovation in Film and Media Fund fellowship.
-She has appeared in numerous films and videos, including the Hit and Stay, Riot Acts: Flaunting Gender Deviance in Music Performance, Milo's Misfits, and Her Room.
+She has appeared in numerous films and videos, including Hit and Stay, Riot Acts: Flaunting Gender Deviance in Music Performance, Milo's Misfits, and Her Room.

 Rahne performs frequently with her several bands, including Santa Librada, Guided By Wire, 50’♀, Flaming Creatures, and the Degenerettes.
 She is occasional comedian and essayist, with publication credits ranging from the Baltimore City Paper to the Lambda Literary Award-winning anthology Take Me There: Trans and Genderqueer Erotica.

 She is a former organizer for the Transmodern Festival and the Maryland Film Festival, where she served five years in charge of operations and development.
-Rahne has since lent her organizational and development assistance to several organizations, including the High Zero Foundation, the March on Washington Film Festival, and Wide Angle Youth Media.
+Rahne has since lent her organizational and development assistance to several organizations, including FORCE, Iron Crow Theatre, the March on Washington Film Festival, and Wide Angle Youth Media.